West Middlesex Family History Society Journal

 The Library of Trinity College Dublin),

-at any of the libraries that subscribe as corporate members, at the
+at any of the libraries that subscribe as corporate members, or at the

-Complete copies of the more recent Journals (from 2011), but excluding the last 2 years
+Complete copies of the more recent Journals (from 2011), but excluding the last 4 issues,

 brief abstracts of the major articles right back to the beginning, and from 1995 onwards